-We embrace this as the moment for us to take long-overdue action.
 As an organisation with a national remit, we recognise our responsibility not only to be actively anti-racist in all aspects of our own activity, but to promote and encourage anti-racist action through our networks across the country.
-In developing our policy and action plan against racism towards Black people, we will also address discrimination against other under represented groups.

-To this end, we developed an action plan that we pledged to roll out by the end of 2020.
-We hold ourselves accountable for delivering on these commitments and recognise that this work is ongoing; we commit to doing the work, and to reporting against our progress on a regular basis.
+The new plan and report on actions during 2021 will be published in early 2022.
+We hold ourselves accountable for delivering on the commitments we make and recognise that this work is ongoing.
+We commit to doing the work and to report against our progress on a regular basis.

 Our Action Plan: July 2020